scarlatti/roseingrave/Documentation.md

   `"notes"` that lists all the supplemental sources, if any.
 - `"comments"`: The title of a single row below the bars section, where source-specific comments may be left.
-- `"summary"`: In the master spreadsheet, the title of a column for each source for a summary of all the volunteer inputs.
+- `"summary"`: In the summary spreadsheet, the title of a column for each source for a summary of all the volunteer inputs.

 Each field under `"values"` has the following meaning: